n8n-io/n8n-docs/docs/integrations/builtin/credentials/postgres.md

 ///
 ## Prerequisites

-Create an user account on a Postgres server.
+Create a user account on a Postgres server with the correct privileges.

 ## Using Database Connection